jojo786/loadshedding-power-updater-bot/README.md

 2. A web front-end: [https://powerupdater.hacksaw.co.za/](https://powerupdater.hacksaw.co.za/)

-Pulls loadshedding stage and schedule info from https://loadshedding.eskom.co.za/LoadShedding/, and makes it available as a Telegram bot.
+The app pulls the Eskom loadshedding stage and schedule info from https://loadshedding.eskom.co.za/LoadShedding/, and makes it available as a Telegram bot and Flask web app.
 You can interact with the bot directly and request the loadshedding using the `/schedule` command, and/or the bot can be added to your Telegram community groups/channels, and it will post the schedule for your area.

 The bot will post the following information five times a day (or depending on the EventBridge Schedule):
 ```